Looking for a Quick Close? Let’s follow your application. Where does it go and why?

 Typically, when your Loan Officer has: Title, appraisal, Purchase Contract (when applicable) Approval, with conditions met, should have the file through underwriting and into the final doc department w/in 2-3 business days.

-If you desire a face to face interview, one of our loan officers will meet with you to start the mortgage application process at a time and location that is convenient for you.
+If you desire a face-to-face interview, one of our loan officers will meet with you to start the mortgage application process at a time and location that is convenient for you.
 You also have the option of e-docs or we can utilize a delivery service (Fed Ex, UPS etc.) for your convenience.

-We will be able to use the information you provide on your mortgage application to "pre-qualify" you.
-That means you'll learn, based on your income and debts, just how large a loan you can qualify for: It shouldn't be considered an approval, but can be helpful in determining how much house you can probably afford/amount of total loan you qualify for.
-In addition, we can arrange a "pre-approval" with a lender - which is an actual loan approval for a specific loan amount, contingent on a property appraisal only.
-With loan pre-approval, you already know you'll be approved for your loan before you start shopping for your home.
+We will be able to use the information you provide on your mortgage application to “pre-qualify” you.
+That means you will learn, based on your income and debts, just how large a loan you can qualify for: It shouldn’t be considered an approval, but can be helpful in determining how much house you can probably afford/amount of total loan you qualify for.
+In addition, we can arrange a “pre-approval” with a lender – which is an actual loan approval for a specific loan amount, contingent on a property appraisal only.
+With loan pre-approval, you already know you will be approved for your loan before you start shopping for your home.
 Check with us for more information about loan pre-approval.

 The mortgage application has sections that address all five factors.

 After your loan application is complete, we can obtain a full approval with conditions, we will then begin the process of collecting the documents required to support the information on the application.

 First, we will obtain a Credit Report, from the major credit reporting agencies.

 Second, if by design, we will send a Verification of Employment (VOE) form to your employer(s) to verify your salary and employment history – If need be, depending on the program.